 While it’s easy to remember to treat the aging skin on your face, neglecting to treat the visible ...

-Dr. Ellsworth has rapidly become a leader in breast reconstruction and is dedicated to providing state-of-the-art breast reconstruction techniques in a uniquely supportive environment.
+Dr. Ellsworth is a breast reconstruction surgeon in Houston, Texas, that has rapidly become a leader in breast reconstruction and is dedicated to providing state-of-the-art breast reconstruction techniques in a uniquely supportive environment.
 His personalized approach to each patient engenders a caring atmosphere for both the patient and family.
-There are many techniques for breast reconstruction, some of which will be discussed here.
+There are many techniques for breast reconstruction, implants, and augmentation, some of which will be discussed here.
 Dr. Ellsworth spends over an hour with each initial breast consult discussing these and all options to find the procedure to fit your body and your lifestyle.

 It is generally believed that breast reconstruction using the tissue from the abdomen can provide the most natural feeling and appearing reconstructed breasts.
 The scars are usually well hidden beneath underwear and often offer improvements to abdominal contour.
 These procedures, however, can take considerable operative time as well as recovery time.
 For these reasons, free flap breast reconstruction is not the ideal choice for every woman.